aquild/arceus/README.md

 - Low latency by opening the TCP connections before sending requests
 - High requests/second by bypassing HTTP overhead

+## Discussion and Support

+Join the [Discord Server](https://discord.gg/gxwedaE) for support, feature suggestions, usage help, and general discussion.

 ## Installation

 You can install using pip: